 \subsection{Optical emission lines/bumps}

 \liu{O}{VI}{3818}. \ There are two observations available in the literature for this spectral region, \citet{Izotov:1997} and \citet{Thuan:2005}.
 The first is reproduced here in Fig.~\ref{fig:Izotov} and the second, in Fig.~\ref{fig:Thuan}.
 According to our model spectra in Fig.~\ref{fig:newmodel}, this emission is predicted to be not a line but a huge double bump, ranging from 3780$-$3850~\AA\ (see also Fig.~\ref{fig:allopt} showing our line predictions).
 In the \citet{Izotov:1997} spectra (Fig.~\ref{fig:Izotov}), the flux calibration seems to be off at the position in question (it suddenly drops at the edge) making it hard to tell whether a broad component is there or not.
 The second paper, \citet{Thuan:2005}, did not report detection of the \li{O}{VI}{3818} line (see their Table~3), which is consistent with what one sees looking at Fig.~\ref{fig:Thuan}.
-However, note that the Thuan-spectra also do not show the blue bump centered at $\lambda$~$\approx$~ 4650~$\AA$ which is so prominent in the Izotov-spectra.
-Thus, seeing other wide bumps of stellar origin should not be expected in the Thuan-data, either.
+However, the Thuan spectra also do not show the blue bump centred at $\lambda$~$\approx$~4650~$\AA$ that is so prominent in the Izotov spectra.
+Thus, seeing other wide bumps of stellar origin should not be expected in the Thuan data, either.
 We conclude that the currently available literature does not exclude our model predictions about this emission bump.